The Green Parking category encompasses the building and operation of both on-street and off-street parking.

 Details of other awards won.

 Created and presented by Parking Review magazine, the British Parking Awards are an independent competition.
 In their 18th year, the awards recognised the leading examples of car park management, enforcement, design and team work.
-V iew the finalists
+V iew the Winners

 8 March 2019

 Royal Lancaster, London